ICECUBE WINTEROVER EXPERIMENTS OPERATOR

 Minimum of three years of work experience in the following areas:

-- Linux/Unix operating systems.
-Configuring core services and network management.
+- Linux/Unix operating systems including configuring core services and network management.

 - Ability to take initiative (must be a self-starter).